JuniorHZ19/REAL-ESRGAN-Inference-with-workers/README.md

   --face_enhance       Whether to use GFPGAN to enhance face.
 Default: False --fp32               Use fp32 precision during inference.
 Default: fp16 (half precision).
   --ext                Image extension.
 Options: auto | jpg | png, auto means using the same extension as inputs.
 Default: auto
+  --workers            The number of workers can depend on your GPU; more workers require more GPU memory. .Default:1
 ```

 #### Inference general images